SyedIkram/Predict-Happiness-Source/README.md

 | Num_sentence | No. of sentences present in the person’s statement. | Int64 |
 | Predicted_category | Source of happiness | object |

+# Solution
+Built a supervised learning classification model i.e Logistic Regression using spark mllib to predict the cause of happiness through text-based reflection and performed an evaluation using MulticlassClassificationEvaluator.
+The model achieved an accuracy of ~82%.